 Currently, OpenShift Serverless supports the following event source types:

-Allows you to connect core Kubernetes resource objects, such as
+Connects core Kubernetes resource objects, such as

 StatefulSet objects, with a sink.

-Connect a Kafka cluster to a sink as an event source.
+Connects a Kafka cluster to a sink as an event source.